xoap-io/xoap-packer-templates/README.md

 #### AWS account access

-> We recommend using a local credentials file or assume a role instead of specifying access key and secret.
+> We recommend using a local credentials file or assuming a role instead of specifying an access key and secret.

 ### azure-arm builder